codacy/docs/docs/organizations/organization-overview.md

 ---
-description: The Organization Overview provides an overview of repositories that belong to the same Git provider organization.
+description: The Organization Overview provides an overview of the repositories that you follow on Codacy.
 Here you can compare their statuses and check for items that require your attention.
 ---

 # Organization Overview